psf/black/README.md

 example.

 If you're already using Python 3.7, switch the `language_version` accordingly.
-Finally, `stable` is a tag that is pinned to the latest release on PyPI.
+Finally, `stable` is a branch that tracks the latest release on PyPI.
 If you'd rather run on master, this is also an option.

 ## Ignoring unmodified files